frederic-perez/AmE-dictionary/data/dictionary.md

 __in droves__ _They will come in droves._
 __in excess of__ _idiom_ :four: Over; greater or more than. _Infrasound can be detected in excess of 100 miles._ _It has been tested to wind speeds in excess of 100m/s._ _Roper hadn’t slept for a period in excess of 24 hours._
 __in favor (with someone)__ _idiom_ Highly regarded (by someone); widely accepted or enjoyed (by someone).
 Primarily heard in US. _John had been in favor with his boss ever since he managed to secure that lucrative client._
+__in fee__ _idiom_ _law_ (specifically of land) In absolute legal ownership or subjection. _The courts have found that as the estate is in fee by Mrs. Williams, as arranged in the prenuptial agreement, Mr. Williams has no legal claim to the grounds or anything built thereon._
 __in fold__
 __in front of (one’s) nose__ _idiom_ Immediately obvious or clearly apparent.
 __in full gear__ _idiom_ At the highest or maximum level of function, operation, or performance.